FlexMeasures/flexmeasures/documentation/features/reporting.rst

       {
           'input' : [{'sensor' : 4}],
           'output' : [{'sensor' : 9}]
-      }" > inflexible-parameters.json
+      }" > profitorloss-parameters.json

 The input sensor stores the power/energy flow, and the output sensor will store the report.

 .. code-block:: bash

-    $ flexmeasures add report --source 6 \
+    $ flexmeasures add report\
+      --source 6 \
-      --parameters inflexible-parameters.json \
+      --parameters profitorloss-parameters.json \
       --start-offset DB,1D --end-offset DB,2D

+Here, the ``ProfitOrLossReporter`` used as source (with Id 6) is the one we configured above.
-With these offsets, we indicate that we want the report to encompass the day of tomorrow (see Pandas offset strings).
+With the offsets, we control the timing ― we indicate that we want the new report to encompass the day of tomorrow (see Pandas offset strings).

 The report sensor will now store all costs which we know will be made tomorrow by the  schedule.